jecaro/cv/README.md

 [![Build Status][status-png]][status]

-This is my resume in french based on the latex package developed by posquit0.
+This is [my resume](https://github.com/jecaro/cv/blob/master/resume/resume.pdf) in french

+It is based on the latex package developed by posquit0.
 Original code can be found here: https://github.com/posquit0/Awesome-CV